 As the Housemaster of Chatham I would like to extend my warmest welcome to you.
 I hope this page will give you an insight into this wonderfully vibrant House and explain why Chatham is such a delightful place for all those in its community.
-It is a home to 60 young men; my wife Rachael (House Matron), our daughters Olivia and Emilia and the House Dog Monty; my Assistant Housemaster Mr Elwell and his partner Sam; and my Under Housemaster Mr Palmer.
+It is a home to 60 young men; my wife Rachael (House Matron), our daughters Olivia and Emilia and the House Dog Monty; my Assistant Housemaster Mr Elwell and his partner Sam; and my Under Housemaster Mr Williams.
 The House is an extended family and that is what makes Chatham a special place to live and work.

 The House is based on integrity, trust and mutual respect where I hope all the boys will be conscious of a friendly and warm environment, valuing each other for who they are and what they can contribute to this special place, creating a sense of belonging, confidence and social awareness.
 It is my hope that during the five years the young men of Chatham spend with us they will be enthusiastic, resilient, resourceful, thoughtful and open minded.
 I urge the boys to grasp the opportunities available and immerse themselves in academia, sport, art, music, dance, theatre and culture.
 We impart morals, principles and values that prepare the boys for the competitive world of modern life.